-Olympus E-P1 versus Sony A6500
+Olympus E-P1 vs Sony A6500

-The Olympus PEN E-P1 and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in June 2009 and October 2016.
+The Olympus PEN E-P1 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in June 2009 and October 2016.
 Both the E-P1 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-P1) and an APS-C (A6500) sensor.
-The Olympus has a resolution of 12.2 megapixel, whereas the Sony provides 24 MP.
+The Olympus has a resolution of 12.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (5 percent) than the Olympus E-P1.
 However, the A6500 is markedly heavier (28 percent) than the E-P1.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the E-P1 does not feature any corresponding weather-sealing.